CohenNaama/CohenNaama/README.md

-#  Naama Cohen – Full-Stack Developer (Backend-Oriented)
+# Naama Cohen – Backend Developer

 Hi there!
-I'm a full-stack developer with a strong passion for backend technologies — building robust, scalable applications with **Python, Flask, Django, and PostgreSQL**, alongside modern frontend tools like **React, custom Hooks, Redux, and Material-UI**.
-I genuinely enjoy developing data-driven platforms with **real-time features (Socket.IO)**, AI integrations, and clean, maintainable architecture.
+I'm an entry-level backend developer, passionate about building scalable systems and learning through hands-on experience.

+After completing a comprehensive Python Full Stack Development program, I’ve been actively sharpening my skills through end-to-end projects — building backend systems with **Python, FastAPI, Flask, PostgreSQL**, and adding **React** frontends when needed.
+My work also includes tools like **Docker, Pytest**, **CI/CD pipelines**, and deployments on **AWS and Azure**.
+I’ve integrated AI technologies such as **OpenAI, Claude, and Gemini** into production-style applications.

+While backend is my main focus, I’m also comfortable working with **Redux, Material-UI**, and other frontend tools to complete the picture.

+🚀 I love learning new technologies and continuously aim for clean, maintainable code.
+🔍 I'm open to entry-level backend developer opportunities.

 ##  Featured Projects

+Below are some of the hands-on projects I built to sharpen my backend skills and explore real-world architectures:

 ### ⚙️ [AI-Powered Microservices Platform](https://github.com/CohenNaama/ai-microservices-platform)
 Distributed microservices platform for intelligent text processing, built with **FastAPI, Kafka, Redis, and PostgreSQL**.
 Focused on real-world backend architecture with async communication, modular design, and production-ready infrastructure.